ErikSkoda/ZeroFrictionLogger/README.md

 You can still start with zero config.
 Can go LIVE without config.
 You can opt-out of log levels with minimal complexity and same code base.

-The log prepared by InitialiseErrorHandling will tell you (and double check) whether levels DEBUG, INFO, WARN are active - and brie447fly inform on how to opt-out.
+The log prepared by InitialiseErrorHandling will tell you (and double check) whether levels DEBUG, INFO, WARN are active - and briefly inform on how to opt-out.

 ### No ejection seat without parachute
 Gentle reminder: there is **no way to opt out** of levels [ERROR], [FATAL] and [AUDIT].
 That would be like providing a pilot with an ejection seat without parachute.